-Parents’ Bill of Rights for Data Privacy and Security
+Parent's Bill of Rights for Security and Privacy

 The Brocton Central School seeks to use current technology, including electronic storage, retrieval, and analysis of information about students’ education experience in the district, to enhance the opportunities for learning and to increase the efficiency of our district and school operations.

 The Brocton Central School District seeks to ensure that parents have information about how the District stores, retrieves and uses information about students, and to meet all legal requirements for maintaining the privacy and security of protected student data and protected principal and teacher data, including Section 2-d of the New York State Education Law.

 To further these goals, the Brocton Central School District has posted this Parents’ Bill of Rights for Data Privacy and Security.

 - A student’s personally identifiable information cannot be sold or released for any commercial purposes.